Kitchen Cabinet Lighting Installed

 Close shot of the open wall with one existing electrical outlet before any new wiring is installed

-There was only two receptacles on this wall originally, one for the counter top and one for the refrigerator.
-The new counter top is bigger than the old one so an additional electrical outlet was needed as per article 210.52(C) in the National Electrical Code.
+Originally, there were only two receptacles on this wall, one for the countertop and one for the refrigerator.
+The new countertop is bigger than the old one, so an additional electrical outlet was needed, as per article 210.52(C) in the National Electrical Code.

-CLICK HERE to See Under Cabinet Light Fixtures Sold on Amazon
+CLICK HERE to See Under-Cabinet Light Fixtures on Amazon

 Rough wiring for kitchen cabinet lights, counter top outlets and a wall switch

-The same area all roughed-in for lights and outlets.
-I used Thomas and Betts adjustable metal boxes because I did not know what the final wall depth would be at the time of rough-in.
-One gang adjustable box Steel City #MB120ADJ, two gang #MB238ADJ.
-The client had not yet chosen a back splash material.
+The same area is all roughed in for lights and outlets.
+Because I did not know the final wall depth during the rough-in, I used Thomas and Betts adjustable metal boxes: one gang adjustable box Steel City #MB120ADJ, two gang #MB238ADJ.
+The client had not yet chosen a backsplash material.

 A junction box for the under cabinet lights and a combination box for an electrical outlet and cable TV